pedrodenovo/Godot-AWV/README.md

 ## 📦 Installation

-1. Go to the [**Releases**](https://github.com/SEU_USUARIO/SEU_REPOSITORIO/releases) page and download the latest version of the plugin.
+1. Go to the [**Releases**](https://github.com/pedrodenovo/Godot-AWV/releases) page and download the latest version of the plugin.
 2. Extract the zip file.
 3. Copy the `addons` folder to the root of your Godot project.
-The final structure should be `res://addons/GodotAndroidWebView/`.
+The final structure should be `res://addons/godot_awv/`.
-4. Open your project, go to `Project > Project Settings... > Plugins` and enable the `GodotAndroidWebView` plugin.
+4. Open your project, go to `Project > Project Settings... > Plugins` and enable the `Godot AWV` plugin.

 ## 🚀 How to Use